WordPress/tumblr-importer/readme.txt

 == Upgrade Notice ==

+Version 0.7 fixes problems caused by Tumblr's removal of the old API, and now uses their new API.

 == Changelog ==

 = 0.7 =
-* Update to new Tumblr API, many fixes and improvements.
+* Update to use new Tumblr API, many fixes and improvements.

 = 0.6 =
 * Significant improvements in the performance of the importer